 Collection of Adverse Events

 All (or specify if only certain grade AE needed) adverse events, including SAEs, must be recorded in OnCore™ and/or an adverse event log.
-All AEs required to be collected must be graded according to the NCI CTCAE v5.0.
+All AEs, including abnormal clinically significant laboratory test results (unless otherwise specified), required to be collected must be graded according to the NCI CTCAE v5.0.
 When possible, signs and symptoms indicating a common underlying pathology should be noted as one comprehensive event.
 Investigator’s or Treating physician’s assessment of AE attributions must also be documented.

 AEs will be collected from the time the subject signs the consent form through 30 days post last dose of study drug(s).
 AEs will be tracked and followed until resolution, subject withdraws consent, or is lost to follow-up (including subjects who discontinue early).
 All adverse events collected per the protocol will be followed with appropriate medical management until they are resolved, if they are related to the study treatment, or until the investigator deems the event to be chronic.

 Please see Section 6.2.2 and Table 6-1 to identify the adverse events that need to be reported.

+Other Considerations for Recording Adverse Events

+Hospitalizations for Medical or Surgical Procedures

+Any AE that results in inpatient hospitalization ≥ 24 hours or prolonged hospitalization should be documented and reported as an SAE.
+If a subject is hospitalized to undergo a medical or surgical procedure as a result of an AE, the event responsible for the procedure, not the procedure itself, should be reported as the SAE.
+For example, if a subject is hospitalized to undergo coronary bypass surgery, record the heart condition that necessitated the bypass as the SAE.

+Hospitalizations for the following reasons do not require reporting:

+Inpatient hospitalization ≥ 24 hours or prolonged hospitalization for diagnostic or elective surgical procedures for preexisting conditions;

+Inpatient hospitalization ≥ 24 hours or prolonged hospitalization required to allow efficacy measurement for the study; or

+Inpatient hospitalization ≥ 24 hours or prolonged hospitalization for scheduled therapy of the target disease of the study.

+Adverse Events of Special Interest (AESIs) Note: this section is optional depending on the sponsor/funder’s AE reporting needs.
+If AESIs are not being collected and reported, remove this section.

+AESIs are a subset of events to monitor of scientific and medical concerns specific to the product, for which ongoing monitoring and rapid communication by the investigator to the sponsor is required.
+Such an event might require further investigation in order to characterize and understand it.
+Depending on the nature of the event, rapid communication by the trial Sponsor to other parties (e.g., regulatory authorities) may also be warranted.

+Adverse events of special interest for this study include the following:

+List AESIs specific to the study agent here

 Reporting of Adverse Events and Serious Adverse Events

 Please refer to Table 6-1 below to identify adverse events that meet reporting requirements.